 If a program is accredited it means they choose to be monitored at the national level, holding themselves to higher standards than what is required by the state licensing system.

 Programs and providers with a star rating have demonstrated quality through their practices, interactions and staff qualifications.
 Many highly rated programs and providers implement the use of an approved screening, assessment and curriculum, have lower adult to child ratios and partnerships within the community.
 High-quality child care helps children be more successful in school, and has been shown to improve health and increase earning outcomes over children’s lifetimes.

 By participating in the Great Start to Quality rating process, you will have additional resources and services made available to help you provide the best care possible.
 Participating will also allow your program to demonstrate its quality to families searching for care for their children.

-Step 1: Update Your Great Start to Quality Program Profile
+- Step 1: Update Your Organization Profile in MiRegistry

 Great Start to Quality recognizes the following accredited programs as an Alternate Path program:

 - The National Association for the Education of Young Children (NAEYC)

 - Head Start